jordan33h/json-benchmarks/README.md

 For testing were selected data with different structure:

 - **[citys](src/main/resources/citys.json)** - A large array (29470 items) of simple objects.
 The compact json representation takes about 2.5 MB.
+Main challenge: floating point numbers
 - **[repos.json](src/main/resources/repos.json)** - An array of four objects with complex structure.
 The compact json representation takes about 342.8 kB.
+Main challenge: a lot of String fields
 - **[user.json](src/main/resources/user.json)** - one object with a complex structure.
 The compact json representation takes about 4.2 kB.
+Main challenge: dates
 - **[response.json](src/main/resources/response.json)** - one object with a simple structure.
-The compact json representation takes about 425 B.
+The compact json representation takes about 425 B. Main challenge: Maps of Strings, small json

-Serialization and deserialization were tested with [POJO](src/main/java/org/bura/benchmarks/json/domain)
+Serialization and deserialization were tested with [POJO](src/main/java/org/bura/benchmarks/json/domain) and Map-like structures

 ## Build and Run